70/0006-M - FUNDAMENTALS OF COMPUTER SCIENCE

 Input / Output standard and file in Python

 Accessing files in read / write / modify.
 File operations of the secondary memory: the functions open, close, etc.

-25 hours of lectures on general issues concerning computer science (architectures of computers, operating systems and computer networks).
+* 12 hours of lectures on general issues concerning computer science (boolean algebra, binary information representations, architectures of computers, operating systems and data bases).

 Verification of learning